 Students will be four to a room, depending on student numbers and gender (this minimizes expenses).
 There are two beds per room with conventional amenities (no refridgerator....).
-The hotel is located in downtown Montreal with many amenities nearby, including a grocery store, cafes and restaurants.
+The hotel is located in downtown Montreal with many amenities nearby, including a grocery store, cafes and restaurants below the hotel.